Inside The Industry: Sustainable Fashion Trends for 2023

 The Vestiaire Collective & BCG 2022 Report notes that the second-hand fashion and luxury market is now estimated to be worth $100-120B, three times larger than just three years ago.
 Younger generations bypassing seasonality and adopting circularity are driving market growth, at an expected rate of 20-30% annually.
 With the stigma around resale shifting, we’ve seen heavyweight retailers like Selfridges and Net-a-Porter integrating these platforms, appealing to the ethical consumer and increasing customer acquisition by offering products at a lower price point.

+According to ThredUp’s Resale Report, the resale market is expected to grow sixteen times faster than the broader retail clothing sector by 2026.
+This comes as no surprise, considering the RealReal’s annual report revealed that consumers motivated by sustainability are turning to luxury resale as an alternative for fast fashion.
 Fast fashion brands are now also entering the market, with brands like Pretty Little Thing and Zara launching their own resale platforms in 2022.
 Though it’s hard to shake the feeling that these efforts are little more than another greenwashing trend within the fast fashion space.
 Without reducing overall output or, more importantly, improving the quality and longevity of the garments so that they are fit for resale, fast fashion resale platforms are intrinsically ineffectual.

+Director of the nonprofit New Standard Institute, Maxine Bédat, has highlighted problems with the resale model, stating that when you lead people to believe a product can have a second life, they “end up consuming the primary good even more, because it is seen as a purchase with no consequences.”
+This suggests growth within the secondhand market will not cause firsthand consumption to markedly decline.
 The RealReal’s Senior Director of merchandising Sasha Skoda has expanded on this sentiment, commenting that “consumers are addicted to newness, regardless of whether it’s from the primary market or secondhand.”
 She notes that this has been fueled by the rise of social media, the trend for hauls and users buying in bulk to avoid repeating outfits.
 This alludes to an intrinsic issue surrounding consumer purchasing behaviour.
+Whilst the move towards second hand is a step in the right direction, if overconsumption remains at its core, we will need to see a shift in consumer purchasing habits to bring forth real sustainable change.

 Alongside resale, the fashion rental market is booming.
 According to Future Market Insights, the global online clothing rental market is projected to grow at a compound annual growth rate of 11% from 2021 to 2031.
 While the rental model offers a sustainable alternative to fast fashion consumption, we must question how sustainable the model really is, taking into consideration cleaning between rentals and increased delivery and return emissions.
 Moreover, the constant influx of new items on these platforms may further contribute to the culture of disposable fashion, in which garments are quickly bought, worn once or twice and then resold.